Computer Engineering BSCE / Electrical Engineering MSEE

 About the Program

 The MS program in Electrical Engineering prepares students for careers in research and development, and aims to endow graduates with the ability to identify, analyze, and address new technical and scientific challenges.
-At present, the department offers graduate coursework in six general areas: (1) computer engineering; (2) control, robotics, and intelligent systems; (3) electrophysics; (4) image and signal processing and interpretation; (5) power engineering and energy; and (6) telecommunications and networking.
+At present, the department offers graduate coursework the following general areas: computer engineering; control, robotics, and intelligent systems; electrophysics; image and signal processing and interpretation; power engineering and energy; and telecommunications and networking.

-For more information, visit COE Special Programs or the BS/MS webpage.
+For more information, visit COE, ECE Department or the BS/MS webpage.

 Admission Requirements

 Students must demonstrate a readiness for graduate work, both in terms of academic performance and relevant preparatory undergraduate courses.
-Required are a cumulative GPA of 3.3 and completion of 80.0 credits, with a minimum grade of B in the following courses: ECE 105ECE 200, ECE 201, and ECEC 201.
+Required are a cumulative GPA of 3.3 and completion of 90.0 credits.

 Degree Requirements